annaken/annaken.github.io/_posts/2016-02-17-refererheader.md

 date:   2016-02-17 11:22:33 +0200
 ---

 The referer header.
-Misspelled and misused since its inception.
-Its typical use is thus: if I click on a link in a webpage that takes me to a different page, the referer header shows the landing page which page I came from.
+Misspelled and misused since its inception.<!--more--> Its typical use is thus: if I click on a link in a webpage that takes me to a different page, the referer header shows the landing page which page I came from.
 It's very useful for gathering statistics about reading habits, but also presents a potential security risk, if too much information is passed on.